forestsim-mtu/forestsim/documentation/Getting Started.md

 4. Enter the appropriate Artifact ID and Group ID based upon the JAR file and click "Finish".
 5. The dialog will the close, repeat this process for each of the JAR files.
 6. Once all JAR files have been imported, right click on `pom.xml` and select "Maven > Update Project" a new dialog will appear.
-7. Ensure "ForestSim" is listed as a Maven project and click "OK", the project will be updated in the background and the red exclamation mark (<span style="color:red">!</span>) should disappear.
+7. Ensure "ForestSim" is listed as a Maven project and click "OK", the project will be updated in the background and the red exclamation mark should disappear.

 ## Running the Houghton County Demonstration Project